grafana/opentelemetry-workshop/site/docs/lab3/introduction.md

 You can either:

-- Troubleshoot an issue in production
+- Dive into a fully configured reference environment, or

-- Enhance telemetry signals in _gameserver_
+- Add custom telemetry to _gameserver_

 If you're not sure which you'd like to do, have a read of both of the docs and then decide!

-Click to the next module to read about the troubleshooting mission.
+Click to the next module to read about the reference environment mission.